nyoshimizu/benfordspy/README.md

 of data.

-To the last two points about filtering out artificially restricted numbers and applying the analysis to whole vs subsets of data, it implies an importance in consciously filtering data before applying the statistical analysis.
+To the last two points about filtering out artificially restricted numbers and applying the analysis to whole vs subsets of data, it implies an importance in deliberately filtering data before applying the statistical analysis.
 This is to be discussed below in what capabilities the package should have.

 Finally, there are several proposed tests for determining the significance of an observed distribution